 Table of Contents

 Ever wonder why your data isn’t yielding the insights you expected?
-Despite the abundance of advanced analytics tools, many organizations struggle with the fundamental step of data matching.
+Despite the abundance of advanced analytics tools, you’re probably struggling with messy, duplicated, and inconsistent data.
+A study by Experian found that 95% of businesses see negative impacts from poor data quality, which affects almost every business process.

 Let’s roll.

-Simply put, data matching is the process of comparing and linking data from different sources to identify and establish relationships between records.
+In theory, data matching is the process of comparing and linking data from different sources to identify and establish relationships between records.
 This could involve combining customer data from various databases to get insights or merging duplicate records to create a unified customer view.

 👉 Is John Smith the same person as Jon Smiths? (identity resolution)